The Ten Best Darts Players Of All Time

 • Major Title Wins – 4

-The hugely talented Adrian Lewis has hit a bit of poor form over the last few years that has seen him drop down the world rankings, but ten years ago or so, he proved his quality by landing back-to-back world titles and became the first player to hit a nine-darter in the World Championships Final in the first of those wins over Gary Anderson.
+The hugely talented Adrian Lewis has struggled over the last few years.
+This lack of form has seen him drop down the world rankings to outside the top 50.
+But ten to 15 years ago, he proved his quality by landing back-to-back PDC World Championships.
+He became the first player to hit a nine-darter in the World Championships Final in the first of those wins over Gary Anderson.

 A four-time PDC World Cup of Darts winner alongside Phil Taylor, Lewis has also landed the UK Open and European Championship in his time in the PDC.